Can we choose our racial identities? Should we?

 In what I believe to be the greatest critical analysis of the Dolezal story, University of Pennsylvania political science professor Adolph Reed Jr. interrogated Dolezal’s critics by unveiling the essentialism underlying their critique, as well as arguing that “blackness” is not a monolith.
 Claims to authenticity are tenuous and contextual at best.

 “I can imagine an identitarian response to my argument to the effect that I endorse some version of wiggerism,” Reed boldly concludes, “or the view that ‘feeling black’ can make one genuinely black . . .
 Each position—that one can feel or will one’s way into an ascriptive identity or that one can’t—presumes that the ‘identity’ is a thing with real boundaries.”
-Our greatest cultural crisis may be the elevation of identity as a categorization that structures—and arguably stifles—our lives.

 But if our online world has helped make our perceptions of identity more fluid, I believe the result has been a greater rigidifying of identity offline.
 This is not only evident in the case of Dolezal, but also in the case of Black Lives Matter activist Shaun King, who was taunted by conservatives for looking white (he is biracial), as well as the incredible moment on “All In With Chris Hayes” when CBS’s Nancy Giles chided Jay Smooth for “co-opt[ing]” blackness, only to be gently corrected by Smooth, who informed her that he is black.